Franco-Thai War: Campaign

 With the situation on land rapidly deteriorating for the French, Admiral Decoux ordered all available French naval forces into action in the Gulf of Thailand.
 In the early morning of 17 January, a French naval squadron caught a Thai naval detachment by surprise at anchor off Ko Chang island.
 The subsequent Battle of Ko Chang was a tactical victory for the French and resulted in the sinking of two Thai torpedo boats and the disabling of a coastal defense ship, with the French suffering no casualties.
-Fearing the war would turn in France's favor, the Japanese intervened, proposing an armistice be signed.

 On 24 January, the final air battle took place when Thai bombers raided the French airfield at Angkor, near Siem Reap.
-The last Thai mission bombing Phnom Penh commenced at 07:10 on 28 January, when the Martins of the 50th Bomber Squadron set out on a raid on Sisophon, escorted by thirteen Hawk 75Ns of the 60th Fighter Squadron.
+The last Thai bombing mission on Phnom Penh commenced at 07:10 on 28 January, when the Martins of the 50th Bomber Squadron set out on a raid on Sisophon, escorted by thirteen Hawk 75Ns of the 60th Fighter Squadron.

+Japan wanted to maintain both its working relationship with Vichy and Thai, because Japanese intention was to use Thailand and Indochina as their military base to invade Burma and Malaya.
+The Japanese intervened, proposing an armistice between Thai and Vichy French be signed.